A-Stecka/simple-calculator-2020/README.md

 # Simple Calculator
-Simple calculator created as part of the course: Structural and Object-Oriented Programming -
+Simple calculator created as part of the Structural and Object-Oriented Programming course -